IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 <br>

-If the number of sample is less than 30 then use the normal formula for a z-score.
+If the number of samples is less than 30, then use the normal formula for a z-score.

 $$z = \frac{\bar{X}-\mu}{\sigma}$$